poolfeast/poolfeast.github.io/_posts/2025-5-1-Lap-Prediction.md

 As explained earlier, when each new GPS sample arrives we need to "cut" our stored reference lap at a representative time within the lap.

-The reference lap time that "represents", or matches the new position and velocity we've received most closely is a open to interpretation.
+The reference lap time that "represents", or matches the new position and velocity we've received most closely is open to interpretation.

-I see at least two approaches, finding the time during the reference lap that is:
+I see at least two approaches:
+Finding the time during the reference lap that is...
 1. Closest overall to the new sample, a simple 2D distance calculation ignoring current velocity
-2. Closest to the lateral axis, the point on the reference lap that lies on a line perpendicular to the current heading
+2. Closest to the lateral axis, finding the point on the reference lap that lies on a line perpendicular to the current heading

 I've compared the two approaches here:
 [![Rootfinding](/assets/img/Datalogger Rootfinding.gif)](/assets/img/Datalogger Rootfinding.gif)